Illustration of person holding a giant pen

 Grab your tissue box and watch Children’s Health Dallas’ “Incredible.
 Together.
 Anthem.”

-“Bonnie Tyler makes you empty your bank account to support a children’s hospital in Texas” wasn’t on my 2023 bingo card, and yet here we are.
+“Bonnie Tyler makes you empty your bank account to support a children’s hospital in Texas” wasn’t on my bingo card, yet here we are.

 Key Takeaway: Bringing two things together that don’t seem to belong together can have incredibly powerful results.